Bug report #19029

 Is it somehow possible to force QGIS to look in its own directory first?
 Or is there any other method to avoid this conflict?
 I've now solved it by renaming the windows LIBEAY32.dll file, which doesn't seem like the best idea...

-#2 Updated by Jürgen Fischer about 2 years ago
+#2 Updated by Jürgen Fischer over 4 years ago

 Davíd Brakenhoff wrote: